farazdurrani/Algorithm/README.md

 # Algorithm
-Algorithm Practice such as divide-and-conquer, greedy algorithm, dynamic programming, etc
+Algorithm Practice such as divide-and-conquer, greedy algorithm, dynamic programming, graph theory, etc

 So far, this repo contains practice for: